aaron-jack-manning/blog/README.md

-# Stars and Bars Blog
+Blog

-This repository contains the HTML and CSS source for [my blog](https://starsandbars.aaronmanning.net).
+This repository contains the HTML and CSS source for [my blog](https://blog.aaronmanning.net).

 ## Site Content